 Overall term: 2016 to 2019

-Peace education has now been adopted as an integral component in the curricula and textbooks for grades 6 to 10.
-Student exchange programmes between Sinhalese, Tamil and Muslim schools are a recognised part of peace education and are in increasing demand from schools and the education administration.
-Student theatres bring together children with different ethnic, religious and social backgrounds.
-In addition, school parliaments have been set up at most of the pilot schools.
-They give the children more responsibility and enable them to experience democratic rules in their own lives.
+• Peace and value education (PVE) has been adopted as an integral component in the curriculum and in textbooks for children in grades 6 to 10.
+Student exchange programmes between Singhalese, Tamil and Muslim schools are a recognised part of peace and value education and are increasingly in demand from schools and education authorities.

-The pilot schools have developed materials for teaching and learning the second language and have trained 60 specialist teachers, who in turn have trained nearly 2,000 teachers.
-A large proportion of the 200 pilot schools in the former conflict zones and the poor plantation areas now have qualified teachers for psychosocial care at school level.
-Together with the 125 trainers, these counselling teachers form a network that is used for sharing experiences, providing mutual support and for in-service training.
+• The majority of the 200 pilot schools in the former conflict zones and poverty-stricken plantation areas now have qualified school advisors to provide psychosocial care at school.
+Together with the 125 trainers, these advisors form a network that enables them to share experiences, support each other and organise training sessions.